BlueSchnabeltier/jdu2nx-pp/README.md

+# Discontinued
+If you encounter any issues with this automodder please seek help from ChatGPT or some other AI.

+---

 # jdu2nx++
 A modified version of one of the automodders from c0llydoll/Just-Dance-UbiArt-Nx-Automodder.
 It takes a codename and coach count and then does the rest!